No-Fail Perennials for the Midwest

 Asparagus

 Asparagus rewards you twice.
-In spring, enjoy its tasty (and nutritious) young stems.
-Then in summer, it leafs out to become a big, fine-textured plant that's a beautiful backdrop for any perennial you grow with it.
+In spring, enjoy its tasty and nutritious young stems.
+Then in summer, it leafs out to become a big, fine-textured plant that's a beautiful backdrop for any perennials you grow alongside it.

 Plant Name: Asparagus officinalis

-Growing Conditions: Full sun or part shade and moist, well-drained soil
+Growing Conditions: Full sun to partial shade; moist, well-drained soil